-- Maximum velocity shifted westward, directed toward the north-west and of higher magnitude, leading to higher horizontal shear and vorticity on both side of the jet. - Stronger vertical shear close to the surface and weaker subsurface between 200 and 800 m. - Higher transport toward the GoM in the upper layer of the YC compensated by transport toward the Caribbean in the lower layers. - Higher number of mesoscale eddies entering in the GoM (both polarity) in the main core of the LC, but with a lower number of cyclones in the vicinity of the Mexican coast.
+- Stronger vertical shear close to the surface and weaker subsurface between 200 and 800 m. - Higher transport toward the GoM in the upper layer of the YC compensated by transport toward the Caribbean in the lower layers. - Higher number of mesoscale eddies entering in the GoM (both polarity) in the main core of the LC, but with a lower number of cyclones in the vicinity of the Mexican coast.
 A larger number of anticyclonic eddies is also found to enter the GoM when the LC area increases.

-- The link between the westward displacement of the LC velocity core and change of LC area in the GoM was first documented by Nedbor-Gross et al. (2014) following the work of Athié et al. (2012) who identified such displacement in relation to LCE shedding.
+The link between the westward displacement of the LC velocity core and change of LC area in the GoM was first documented by Nedbor-Gross et al. (2014) following the work of Athié et al. (2012) who identified such displacement in relation to LCE shedding.
 When investigating the relationship between the LC area and the time integration of the deep YC transport, Nedbor-Gross et al. (2014) showed that, when the LC area is larger than its 75th percentile, the YC transport profile shifts west and that, when the LC area is below the 25th percentile, the YC transport profile shifts east and broadens.
-The Nedbor-Gross et al. (2014) results are in agreement with the results presented in - this paper as well as those of Androulidakis et al. (2021).
+The Nedbor-Gross et al. (2014) results are in agreement with the results presented in this paper as well as those of Androulidakis et al. (2021).
 One can therefore envision that assimilation of the Yucatan Channel velocity profile could lead to substantial improvements in the forecasting of the Loop Current evolution.

 Furthermore, Candela et al. (2002) and Oey (2004) surmise that an influx of cyclonic potential vorticity flux anomaly extends the Loop Current and influx of anticyclonic potential vorticity flux anomaly "triggers" a retraction.
-These vorticity fluxes are controlled by the intensity of the current near the surface at the western portion of the

-- YC where the cyclonic horizontal shear of Ertel's potential vorticity are maximum (see the the upper right panel of Figure 2 of Oey (2004)).
-On the other hand, the theory of the momentum imbalance paradox (Pichevin & Nof, 1997; Nof & Pichevin, 2001; Nof, 2005) states that the fraction of the flux transferred to the bulb should increase when the anticyclonicity of the input flux increases (e.g. discussion of $\alpha$ in Nof (2005)). - These two results a priori may appear to be contradictory, but they are consistent with our findings which show that an increase in LC maximum velocity not only leads to a higher cyclonicity in the western part of the LC, but also higher anticyclonicity in the core of the eastern part of the LC.
+These vorticity fluxes are controlled by the intensity of the current near the surface at the western portion of the YC where the cyclonic horizontal shear of Ertel's potential vorticity are maximum (see the the upper right panel of Figure 2 of Oey (2004)).
+On the other hand, the theory of the momentum imbalance paradox (Pichevin & Nof, 1997; Nof & Pichevin, 2001; Nof, 2005) states that the fraction of the flux transferred to the bulb should increase when the anticyclonicity of the input flux increases (e.g. discussion of parameter α in Nof (2005)).
+These two results a priori may appear to be contradictory, but they are consistent with our findings which show that an increase in LC maximum velocity not only leads to a higher cyclonicity in the western part of the LC, but also higher anticyclonicity in the core of the eastern part of the LC.